 “We think this is a significant step showing that China wants to be an active participant and contributor to the negotiations,” Barbara Finamore, the programme director of Natural Resources Defence Council China, said.

-Nevertheless, China is expected to remain firm in Tianjin on many of the key disputes with developed nations that have led to the current gridlock.
+Nevertheless, China is expected to remain firm in Tianjin and beyond on many of the key disputes with the US and other developed nations that have led to the current gridlock.

 One of the highly-sensitive issues is how much money developing countries will receive to help them deal with climate change.